 Robots to the Rescue!
 Build & Test a Search-and-Rescue Robot

-AbstractHave you ever heard of the NASA Mars rovers Spirit, Opportunity, and Curiosity?
+AbstractHave you ever heard of the NASA Mars rovers Spirit, Opportunity, Curiosity, and Perseverance?
 How about the "bomb squad" robots that police and the military use?
 These are places that are hard for us to reach (Mars), or dangerous for us to be near (explosives).
 Because the human operators are usually far away from the robot, driving one is different from driving a car.
 Operators rely on information sent back from the robot, including pictures and video.
 In this project, you will build your own simple mobile robot and test your ability to operate the robot when you cannot see it.

 Ben Finio, Ph.D., Science Buddies

 - PackBot and Roomba are registered trademarks of the iRobot Corporation.

 ObjectiveBuild a simple robot using a radio-controlled toy car and a wireless video camera.
 Test your ability to drive the car when you can only see the video from the camera compared to when you can actually see the car.

 Humans use robots for many different things.
 Some robots in factories automatically put things together.
 Some robots look like, and even talk like and interact with, humans (the kind of robot you will see most often in movies).
 Some do things that humans find boring, like vacuuming.
 Others do things that are dangerous or difficult for humans — this means no human lives are put at risk.